stavo-dev/mysql-logtable-php/README.md

 Need to log tables in MySQL?

-These scripts access INFORMATION_SCHEMA to create log tables and insert/update triggers.
+These scripts access INFORMATION_SCHEMA to create log tables and insert / update triggers.
 I prefer to keep my delete triggers with the procedures.

 Get started by entering your database credentials into configure.php.